msu-cse/MSU-CSE450-Logo-Java-Interpreter---Compiler/README.md

 # Usage

+*Note to the TA: The source is in the `edu.msu.cse.cse450` package.*

 -   Make your changes to `LogoTokens.g` or `Test.java`
 -   Build everything: `ant` *(or build from within Eclipse with the Ant pane)*
 -   Run the grammar: